akhileshbc/VBForums-Beautifier-Chrome-Extension/README.md

-# VBForums Beautifier - Chrome Extension v1.02
+# VBForums Beautifier - Chrome Extension v1.03

 A Google Chrome extension that will modify the looks of VBForums.com site making it a bit prettier for the eyes.
-As of v1.02, I have included a b'day notifier that will let you know if any of your friends have b'day, today when you access the home of the website.
+In v1.02, I have included a b'day notifier that will let you know if any of your friends have b'day, today when you access the home of the website.

 By,
 Akhilesh.B.Chandran